ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Watermarking for AR Image Generators

 The approach discussed so far is training-free and only relies on the clustering of tokens based on their codebook vectors.
-As an extension of this cluster-based watermarking approach, we also investigate \textbf{finetuning} the VAE encoder to obtain a \textbf{\CC (\ccshort)}.
-Given an image, it directly predicts the clusters of the tokens at every position, rather than trying to reconstruct the original tokens.
-Finetuning is done adversarially with perturbation-augmented images to further boost robustness.
+As an extension of this cluster-based watermarking approach, we also investigate \textbf{fine-tuning the VAE encoder} to improve cluster reconstructions.
+Here, we experiment with two approaches: (1) a token predictor that predicts the token indices that can then be mapped to cluster indices and (2) a cluster predictor that directly outputs the cluster indices.
+To increase robustness, fine-tuning is performed adversarially with perturbation-augmented images by applying a perturbation function $\phi(\cdot)$.

-The \CC $\mathcal{M}$ is implemented by taking a copy of the VQ-VAE encoder \encoder without the pre-quantization layer, and adding a simple classification output layer for $k$ classes.
-The \ccshort is finetuned using unwatermarked images generated by the AR model.
-The \CC is then supervised to predict the clusters of the original tokens, which translates to the following objective:
+The token and cluster classifier ($\mathcal{M_T}$ and $\mathcal{M}_C$, respectively) are implemented by taking a copy of the VQ-VAE encoder \encoder without the pre-quantization layer, and adding a simple classification output layer.
+They are fine-tuned using unwatermarked images generated by the AR model.
+The token classifier is trained with the following loss, which tries to produce the original tokens:

-where $\text{CE}(\cdot)$ is the cross-entropy loss and $\phi(\cdot)$ is a perturbation function that applies one perturbation from a predefined set of perturbations on a given image.
-Note that the cross-entropy is computed for every token individually and is then averaged over all tokens in an image.
-The clusters $C_i$ are created using k-means as in the training-free approach.
-Moreover, the use of the \CC does not require any changes to the watermarking procedure when generating images and can be simply applied for verification.
+whereas the cluster classifier is trained with another loss, which tries to reproduce the clusters of the original tokens directly:

+Note that the use of these classifiers does not require any changes to the watermarked image generation procedure.